-Many public programs require different referral and prior authorization processes.
+Many of the public programs require different referral and prior authorization processes.
 Refer to the applicable section of this guide for public program information.
-For greater detail, including services requiring prior authorization, providers should refer to the Medi-Cal provider operations manuals, located in the Provider Library.
+For greater detail, including services requiring prior authorization, providers should refer to the Health Net Medi-Cal provider operations manual for their county, located in the Provider Library.